sergiobarriel/emoji-api/README.md

 🏈
 ```

-If you clone the repo, you can spin up the three APIs at the same time with *Docker Compose*
+If you clone the repo, you can spin up the APIs at the same time with *Docker Compose*

 ```shell
 $ docker compose up